Balestrand, Norway Guide

 Day Trips

-Approximately 2 hours by car and ferry (including a short ferry to Urnes) Fjærland is a charming village nestled at the end of the Fjærlandsfjord, a branch of the Sognefjord.
-It's famous for its Norwegian Glacier Museum, an interactive center that explores the wonders of glaciers and their impact on the environment.
-The village is also home to Bokbyen, the Norwegian Booktown, where you can browse through numerous second-hand bookstores housed in quirky buildings.
-The surrounding landscape is breathtaking, with views of glaciers, mountains, and the fjord.
+Approximately 1 hour by car and ferry from Balestrand Fjærland is a charming village nestled at the end of the Fjærlandsfjord, a branch of the Sognefjord.
+It's famous for its stunning glacier views and the Norwegian Glacier Museum, an interactive center where you can learn all about glaciers and climate change.
+The village is also home to Bokbyen, the Norwegian Booktown, with several second-hand bookstores housed in unique buildings.

 Travel Time